"Don't it always seem to go

 But there's good news about light pollution.

 Because light pollution is really a symptom of waste, most of the solutions to the problem make good sense for many reasons.
-It’s a win-win situation.
+Its a win-win situation.
 Perhaps as much as a third of all the light we produce is complete waste.
 We are paying to shine lights we want where it doesn't serve our purposes.
 In addition to reducing light pollution, using more efficient lighting reduces energy consumption.
 That reduces the direct cost of lighting, as well as the consumption of other resources, like coal and oil, and the generation of all the air and water pollution that comes with it.

 Separately, it might be a good idea to ask how much of the light we use is really necessary, even when we produce and use it efficiently.
 For example, do we need bright security lights on all night where motion-sensitive lights will do?
 Do we really need to illuminate gas stations and convenience stores at levels that are 3 to 10 times the levels recommended by Illuminating Engineering Society of North America?